-Their abilities as working dogs were particularly important, because prior to the 1500s, when Spaniards introduced horses to what is now the United States, the Native American Indian Dog was a beast of burden.
-These dogs helped hunt game, served as pack animals, and made excellent guard dogs for women, children, and older people in the settlements.
+Their abilities as working dogs were particularly important, because prior to the mid 1500s, when Spaniards introduced horses to the Americas, the Native American Indian Dog was the sole beast of burden, aside from the alpacas of South America .
+These dogs helped hunt game, served as pack animals, pulled a travois loaded with 250lbs of their owners possessions, or game meats, and made excellent guard and protection dogs for women, children, and older people in the villages.

-With broad heads, wide-set eyes, and a gently tapering muzzle, these dogs can be very striking physically.
+With broad heads, wide-set almond shaped eyes, prick ears, and a gently tapering muzzle, these dogs can be very striking physically.

 Native American Indian Dog’s Temperament